Ubayd Allah ibn Ziyad: Governor of Iraq and Khurasan

-Suppression of the pro-Ali groups
+Suppression of the pro-Alid groups

 Mu'awiya died in 680 and was succeeded by his son Yazid I. Mu'awiya's designation of his son was an unprecedented act and shocked many in the Muslim community, particularly the Arab nobility of Kufa.
 They long sympathized with Caliph Ali, Mu'awiya's former rival, and Ali's family.
 One of Ali's sons, Husayn dispatched his cousin Muslim ibn Aqil to Kufa to set the stage for Husayn's accession to the caliphate.
 Ibn Aqil garnered significant support and was hosted by a prominent pro-Alid nobleman.
 Ubayd Allah became aware of Ibn Aqil's activities, prompting the latter to launch a premature assault against the governor.
 Ubayd Allah was holed up in his palace, but thirty men from his shurta (security forces) fended off Ibn Aqil's partisans, while he persuaded many Kufan noblemen to back him against Ibn Aqil, who was abandoned by his supporters and slain on 10 September 680.

 Husayn had already been en route to Kufa from Medina when he received news of Ibn Aqil's execution.
 Ubayd Allah was prepared for Husayn's arrival and sent troops to intercept him.
 They prevented Husayn and his small retinue from reaching the watered areas of the province.
 The two sides negotiated for weeks, but Ubayd Allah refused Husayn entry into Kufa or return to Arabia while Husayn refused to recognize Yazid's caliphate.
 In the end, a short battle was fought at Karbala on 10 October 680, in which Husayn and nearly all of his partisans were slain.
 Husayn had never received the expected backing of his Kufan sympathizers, but the latter's resentment festered as a result of his death.
 The slaying of Husayn, a grandson of the Islamic prophet Muhammad, perturbed many Muslims.